dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ### Model Evaluation and Validation

+The benchmark for this testing was an accuracy in the mid 70's.
+On the surface this seems poor but not a total failure.
+It is important to note, and it is born out by the results, that since the dataset is not perfectly balanced, predicting all incorrect for SEB would result in 64% accuracy while all correct for SAG data restuls in a 72.5% accuracy.
+It is critial that the test results in a good distribution of probabilities and the epochs converge on a solution.
+To the degree that that solution is not much better than trivial predicion of all correct/incorrect we can conclude that the model was not a success.
+The starting assumption of this project was that the outcome would match the baseline and that some new ground breaking solution would be found.
+The ultimate goal is to replicate the resutls and gain insight into what next steps and ares of exploration might lead toward a better solution.

+**Outcome**

+1. *The Deep Learning baseline was matched*.
+The results show how difficult the deep learning model is to optimize with this data set.
+The best results were slightly better than the baseline with simpler solutions than the optimal ones selected for the baseline.

+2. *XGBoost - Machine Learning* also *matched the baseline*.
+This was a bit of a surprising result but that highlights the questionable value of deep learning for this problem.
+However, because the deep learning model provides so much more fine grained insight and control it is a much greener field for future explorating and testing of new idea.

+3. *Similarity* - While only briefly tested, intutiion would suggest that since questions are so varried in difficulty and correctness is so important to short answer grading, that some use of the correct answer compared to the student answer would add value.
+Given the limitation sof the scope of this project, this was only lightly tested.
+It showed a little promisse but was not sufficient to dedicate extensive testing and warrants a seperate project to combine embedding features with similarity features in various way with different models.

+4. *Question Difficulty* - Analysis showed that question difficulty varied greatly.
+Therefore, the correct/incorrect ratios that lead on avergage to 72.5% correct are not actually the case on individual questions which vary from 20% to 100% correct answers.
+This makes the results more intesting when look at by individal questions.
+Here we see a strong inverse corelation between difficulty and accuracy of prediction with the models used.
+This bears deeper examination and model testing than was done here.

 **1. SEB Data with LSTM**

 The evaulation begain by attempting to match the basline provided in the Riordan for variation on the LSTM/Embedding model.
 Their best results were accuracies in the low to mid 70's.